Asadfaraz/node-express/README.md

 products and one for people.
 We will use these while working with route params and query strings etc.

 Route parameters added to /api/products/user-will-enter-id-of-product

+Query Strings added...
+Now user can filter out the projects based on thier names starting character as well as limit the number of projects they need to display.